Anushree-001/PRODIGY_WD_02/README.md

 # PRODIGY_WD_02
-Welcome to the Stopwatch Web Application!
-This application allows users to accurately measure and record time intervals.
-It's built using HTML, CSS, and JavaScript, providing an interactive and user-friendly experience.
+Welcome to Stopwatch Web Application!
+The application implement functions for starting, pausing and resetting the stopwatch as well as tracking and displaying lap times.
+Thus with all the mentioned features, users can accurately measure and record time intervals.